Arsenal21/stripe-payments/stripe-payments/readme.txt

 = WIP 1.9.25 =
 - Fixed improper frontend total amount display in some circumstances.
 - Fixed total amount was displayed instead of item price in some circumstances.
+- Fixed issues that could lead to "button key mismatch" error when [accept_stripe_payment] shortcode is used.

 = 1.9.24 =
 - Added {item_url} email tag support.